Who Can Perform A Developmental Checkup?

 Specialists will document your child’s progress or any concerns and note whether or not a referral is needed to another agency for additional support.
 Parents or caregivers should leave with a copy of the checkup so they are aware of what developmental skills were screened and what areas of development may need additional support.

-Right here!
+• Right here!
 You may not be a child development specialist, but you are the expert regarding your own child.
-Click on the button below to complete a developmental checkup with your child using an Ages & Stages Questionnaire*.
+Click on the button above to complete a FREE developmental checkup with your child using an Ages & Stages Questionnaire.

 Ages & Stages Questionnaire